Hey there! Want to learn more about me? Alright, but I can’t say I didn’t warn you… I’m one quirky lady with a hell of a

 This layered complexity and general discrimination against any indication of any sort of felony background makes the achievement of the American dream rather difficult, as many of you can likely testify to as well as I can.
 It’s hard out here, harder in a lot of ways that people don’t even really think about on a regular basis.
 Thankfully, I’ve also been working on learning more about what sort of nifty loop-holes in the legal arena can help felons get a job and keep it as well as how to build up a business that will actually be useful and moderately successful!

-Thanks to the things I’ve learned over the years with my record, and the experiences that have shaped my determination and discipline, I can forge ahead into the future and be more sure than most with a similar record that I will have financial stability.
+Thanks to the things I’ve learned over the years with my record, and the experiences that have shaped my determination and discipline, I can forge ahead into the future and be just a little more sure than most with a similar record that I will have financial stability.
 Plus, time is on my side these days – good time specifically.
 When you’re over a decade ‘off of papers’ with just one adult offense… well, people tend to be less edgy about things.

-It’s been a long journey, and I’ve learned a lot about what a “felon” can really do when they put their mind to doing something.
+It has been a long journey, and I’ve learned a lot about what a “felon” can really do when they put their mind to doing something.
 When you get down to it – we can still do just about anything.
 So long as it’s done legally.

 Why I’m Here

 Anyway, I hope you find my blog hopeful and helpful, and I look forward to the journey of getting to meet all of my awesome readers as we get to know each other and help each other grow and learn.

 I offer a digital download workbook on my Books page (more are coming soon), check it out if you’re into DIY self-help stuff and not so much into talking to people about your problems.
 I totally get that, I’m introverted as can be – so I figure I’d give this style a shot.
 (It’s also available in the Worksheet Workshop link above)